staging-951d-madcitymultimedia/postman-docs/src/pages/docs/integrations/intro-integrations.md

 ## Add integrations

+> **The maximum number of integrations you can use is determined by your Postman plan.
+[Learn more about what's included with each plan](https://www.postman.com/pricing/).**

 To view available integrations, select **Integrations** on the Postman **[Home](http://go.postman.co/)** page, then select **Browse All Integrations**.
 On the **[Browse Integrations](https://go.postman.co/integrations/browse)** page, search and select the tool or service you want to integrate with.

 ![Browse all integrations](https://assets.postman.com/postman-docs/v10/integrations-browse-all-v10.jpg)